ekajjj/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is .map returns an actual array after performing the operation on it.

 2. What is the difference between a function and a method?

+A method is something within that function.

 3. What is closure?

+Closure is simply an inner function which has access to outer functions or ones that is is contained wihin.

 4. Describe the four rules of the 'this' keyword.

+* If a function is in the global scope, the value of this will be the window
+* if you using an object .function, whatever this refers to in the function comes from that object
+* are you defining objects by a constructor, or with new syntax?
+* when call or apply are used, this is defined by that input

 5. Why do we need super() in an extended class?

+super() acts as the prototype for classes

 ## Project Set up